Is a phonon excitation of a superfluid Bose gas a Goldstone boson?: Origin of the degeneracy of the ground state of an infinite Bose gas, the method of quasi-averages, and the -theorem

-Thus, the $1/q^{2}$-theorem says that there can be SSB in the Bose gas, which contradicts our results obtained in section 2.
+Thus, the $1/q^{2}$-theorem states that SSB can occur in the Bose gas, which contradicts our results obtained in section 2.
 This contradiction arose because we considered a finite system, whereas Bogoliubov an infinite one.
 For a finite system, the quasi-average transforms into the ordinary average:

 However, for an infinite system, it is possible that

 because the limits $\nu\rightarrow0$ and $ N,V\rightarrow\infty$ may not commute.